stsui1129/library/README.md

 Library Project
 ---
-In this project, I created a small library app allowing users to display books through entering details in a form.
+In this project, I created a small library app allowing users to display books on the screen by entering details through a form.

 Issues encountered: